"He who would travel happily must travel light."

 - Isolation: Free but alone.

 His wandering stems from fear of being trapped, of losing freedom, of being swallowed by commitment.
-He compensates by never landing anywhere long enough to be caught.
+He compensates by never landing anywhere long enough to be caught or truly known.

 The Home He Can't Find

-He's looking for home in every new place.
+He's looking for home in every new place, every new person, every new beginning.
 He won't find it.
 Home isn't a location—it's a capacity.
 Until he can stay, he'll keep searching for what he's refusing to build.

-Look behind him: half-built relationships, unfinished commitments, people who thought they mattered to him.
+Look behind him: half-built relationships, unfinished commitments, people who thought they mattered.
 His freedom has a body count.

 He leaves before he can be left.
 He moves before he can be trapped.
 He calls it adventure, but it's preemptive abandonment.
-He's not exploring—he's fleeing.
+He's not exploring—he's fleeing from his own depth.

-The home he's searching for can't be found because it has to be made.
+The home he seeks can't be found because it must be made.
 It requires staying.
 It requires building.
 It requires the very thing he refuses to do.
 He'll wander forever looking for what he can only create by stopping.

 Gifts of the Orphan